 Ultimately, the goal is to be the man in a suit, not a suit with a man in it.
 Keeping it classic is always the classy move.
 “We don’t really believe in trends.
 It can be quite absurd that things have to change every six months,” says Lobban.
 “The whole purpose of good suiting is that, really, the man is noticed, not the clothes.”

-With opportunities for wearing a suit sprinkled liberally throughout the spring racing calendar, Wines gives us his tips for mixing it up on different days.
+With opportunities for wearing a suit sprinkled liberally throughout the warm weather events calendar, Wines gives us his tips for mixing it up on different days.

 The formal occasion

-Wines says your fashion choices at Melbourne Cup Day can match the day’s casual atmosphere.
-He suggests you try rotating in some elements from your regular wardrobe for effect.
-“For Cup Day you might just wear the jacket as a blazer and some black chino pants,” says Wines.
+Wines says day-party fashion choices need to match an event's casual atmosphere.
+He suggests rotating in elements from your regular wardrobe for effect.
+“You might just wear the jacket as a blazer and some black chino pants,” says Wines.
 Failing that, “you could still make it work as long as you had a swathe of different accessories.”
 Wines suggests complementing your look with a light-blue shirt, a navy stripe or polka-dot tie, and brown leather accessories.

 Focus on fashion

-For a glamorous edge to a fashion-focused day like Spring Champion Stakes Day, keep the brown shoes and belt, sport the suit blazer, black chino pants, and “you could probably rock a light shade of pink or a light blue shirt,” says Wines.
+For a glamorous edge to a fashion-focused event, keep the brown shoes and belt, sport the suit blazer, black chino pants, and “you could probably rock a light shade of pink or a light blue shirt,” says Wines.
 Pair it with a pink, purple or geometric tie, and “pocket square to match,” for some subtle flair.

 Go out with a bang

-Wrap up your four-day fashion spree at Australia’s richest meet, The Everest and “go just the jacket and pants,” says Wines.
+Wines says for an evening party event, “go just the jacket and pants."
 Complement with a burgundy or red tie against a white shirt, and revisit the black leather accessories for a sophisticated but relaxed look.

 This article is produced by Broadsheet in partnership with M.J.
 Bale.